xot/ElectraOne/DOCUMENTATION.md

 ### Uploading a preset

 The 'standard' way of uploading a preset is to send it as a SysEx message through the ```send_midi``` method offered by Ableton Live.
-However, this is *extremely* slow (apparently because Ableton interrupts sending long MIDI messages for its other real-time tasks).
+However, this is *extremely* slow on MacOS (apparently because Ableton interrupts sending long MIDI messages for its other real-time tasks).
 Therefore, the remote script offers a fast upload option that bypasses Live and uploads the preset directly using an external command.
 It uses [SendMIDI](https://github.com/gbevin/SendMIDI), which must be installed.
 To enable it, ensure that ```SENDMIDI_CMD``` points to the SendMIDI program, and set ```E1_CTRL_PORT``` to the right port (```Electra Controller Electra CTRL```).

 Sometimes when the appointed device changes, it may not be possible to upload it immediately because: